November 1, 2018.

 Pursuant to Section 19(b)(2)(B) of the Act, the Commission is providing notice of the grounds for disapproval under consideration.
 The Commission is instituting proceedings to allow for additional analysis of the proposed rule change's consistency with Section 6(b)(5) of the Act,

-which requires that the rules of an exchange be designed, among other things, to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest.
-In addition, Section 6(b)(5) of the Act prohibits the rules of an exchange from being designed to permit unfair discrimination between customers, issuers, brokers, or dealers, and with Section 6(b)(8) of the Act, which requires that the rules of an exchange not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+which requires that the rules of an exchange be designed, among other things, to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest, and which prohibits the rules of an exchange from being designed to permit unfair discrimination between customers, issuers, brokers, or dealers, and with Section 6(b)(8) of the Act, which requires that the rules of an exchange not impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.

 IV.
 Solicitation of Comments

-The Commission requests that interested persons provide written submissions of their views, data and arguments with respect to the concerns identified above, as well as any others they may have with the proposal.
-In particular, the Commission invites the written views of interested persons concerning whether the proposal is inconsistent with Section 6(b)(5) or any other provision of the Act, or the rules and regulation thereunder.
+The Commission requests that interested persons provide written submissions of their views, data, and arguments with respect to the concerns identified above, as well as any other concerns they may have with the proposal.
+In particular, the Commission invites the written views of interested persons concerning whether the proposal is inconsistent with Section 6(b)(5) or any other provisions of the Act, or the rules and regulation thereunder.
 Although there do not appear to be any issues relevant to approval or disapproval which would be facilitated by an oral presentation of views, data, and arguments, the Commission will consider, pursuant to Rule 19b-4, any request for an opportunity to make an oral presentation.

-Interested persons are invited to submit written data, views and arguments regarding whether the proposal should be disapproved by March 15, 2017.
-Any person who wishes to file a rebuttal to any other person's submission must file that rebuttal by March 29, 2017.
+Interested persons are invited to submit written data, views, and arguments regarding whether the proposal should be approved or disapproved by November 28, 2018.
+Any person who wishes to file a rebuttal to any other person's submission must file that rebuttal by December 12, 2018.

 Comments may be submitted by any of the following methods:

-All submissions should refer to File Numbers SR-NYSE-2016-71.
-The file number should be included on the subject line if email is used.
+All submissions should refer to File Number SR-NYSE-2018-34.
+This file number should be included on the subject line if email is used.
 To help the Commission process and review your comments more efficiently, please use only one method.
-The Commission will post all comments on the Commission's Internet Web site (http://www.sec.gov/rules/sro.shtml).
-Copies of the submission, all subsequent amendments, all written statements with respect to the proposal that are filed with the Commission, and all written communications relating to the proposal between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for Web site viewing and printing in the Commission's Public Reference Room, 100 F Street NE., Washington, DC 20549, on official business days between the hours of 10:00 a.m. and 3:00 p.m.
-Copies of such filings also will be available for inspection and copying at the principal office of the Exchanges.
+The Commission will post all comments on the Commission's internet website (http://www.sec.gov/rules/sro.shtml).
+Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
+552, will be available for website viewing and printing in the Commission's Public Reference Room, 100 F Street NE, Washington, DC 20549, on official business days between the hours of 10:00 a.m. and 3:00 p.m.
+Copies of the filing also will be available for inspection and copying at the principal office of the Exchange.
 All comments received will be posted without change.
-Persons submitting comments are cautioned that we do not redact or edit personal identifying information from submissions.
+Persons submitting comments are cautioned that we do not redact or edit personal identifying information from comment submissions.
 You should submit only information that you wish to make available publicly.
-All submissions should refer to File Number SR-NYSE-2016-71 and should be submitted on or before March 15, 2017.
-Rebuttal comments should be submitted by March 29, 2017.
+All submissions should refer to File Number SR-NYSE-2018-34 and should be submitted on or before November 28, 2018.
+Rebuttal comments should be submitted by December 12, 2018.